Welcome! Want to follow along with me during my live streams? Great!

 As a best practice, use locally installed virtual machines (VMs).
 I say "best practice" because it is preferable to test new software in a separate, safe environment and not on your main system.
 Good virtualization options include:

 ... and the list goes on.
-VirtualBox is a good choice to begin with because it's free, easy to use, and available on many platforms.
-However, as you progress you might want to look into other virtualization tools.
+VirtualBox is a good choice for beginners because it's free, easy to use, and available on many platforms.
+However, as you progress, you might want to look into other virtualization tools.

 I recommend installing Linux to your VM.
 Good options include Ubuntu, Debian, and Fedora (though there are plenty more great Linux distros).
 For demos, I usually work with Debian because it is lightweight but functional.
 In my humble opinion, it is the ultimate testing environment!